amarpan/how-to-create-a-github-profile/README.md

 ![Final profile preview](images/ghprofile-final-profile.png)

 <br>
-Creating a GitHub profile is a great way to show visitors what you are all about as a developer - what languages and frameworks you know, types of work you are interested in, and general background information.
+Creating a GitHub profile is a great way to show visitors what you're all about as a developer - what languages and frameworks you know, types of work you are interested in, and general background information.
 <br><br>
 In this guide, we'll cover how to create a repository that doubles as a profile and how to add advanced tools that display cool statistics about your coding history and habits.